Randolph Carter: Chronological appearances

 An H. P. Lovecraft Encyclopedia doesn't mention anything about the chronology of "The Case of Charles Dexter Ward" or "Out of the Aeons".
 Lovecraft scholar S.T.
 Joshi used the chronology Lovecraft gives in "The Silver Key" in which the events in "The Statement of Randolph Carter" took place when Carter was in his late forties.
-Joshi says it would also explain why he was called a "bundle of nerves" in that story, since it took place after his World War I service in which he was nearly killed and might still have post-traumatic stress disorder.
+Joshi states that it explains why he was called a "bundle of nerves" in that story, as it implies that Carter suffers Post-traumatic stress disorder from the War.

 Possible origin

 Lovecraft's character may have been based on a real-life Randolph Carter, who was a Scholar at Christ's College, in the University of Cambridge, from 1892 to 1895.
 Carter took his Part I Tripos in Oriental Studies (Arabic), and his Part II in Egyptology.
 While at Cambridge, he was an acquaintance of Sir James George Frazer, author of The Golden Bough.
 Carter's whereabouts after Cambridge are unclear, but, like his fictional namesake, he may have used the French Foreign Legion as a route into exploring the North African deserts.
 College records do not indicate whether Carter was a US or British citizen.